Shab00/Shab00/README.md

 ## 🧑‍💻 About Me

 - Passionate about data science, machine learning, and building real-world solutions.
-- Learning C the hard way (Zed Shaw) and tackling coding challenges on Leetcode, Codfinity, and with AI-generated problems.
+- Currently learning C with "Head First C"—switched from Zed Shaw's book for a different perspective and approach.
 - Always exploring new tech and open to collaboration.

 ## 🚀 Tech & Tools